Causal Bayesian Optimization via Exogenous Distribution Learning: Experimental Study

 \subsection{Baselines}

-We compare EXCBO against three algorithms: UCB, EICF, and MCBO, where UCB is a conventional method of BO~\cite{brochu2010tutorial}; EICF~\cite{astudillo2019bayesian} is the composite function method of BO; MCBO~\cite{sussex2022model} is the CBO method discussed in previous sections.
-Different from the other methods, MCBO relies on neural networks along with the GPs to model the uncertainty.
-All algorithms are implemented with Python and BoTorch~\cite{balandat2020botorch}, and we use the implementations of UCB, EICF, and MCBO in the package published with~\cite{sussex2022model}.
-The initial observation size for MCBO is the default value from the package~\cite{sussex2022model}, which is $2(|A|+1)$, and $|A|$ is the number of action variables.
-For other methods, the initial sample size is in the range of $[5,20]$.
-We use four different random seeds to run all the algorithms to obtain the means and standard derivations of the reward values.
+~ We compare EXCBO against three representative soft-intervention-based BO algorithms: UCB~\citep{brochu2010tutorial,frazier2018tutorial}, EICF~\citep{astudillo2019bayesian}, and MCBO~\citep{sussex2022model}.
+UCB is a standard Bayesian Optimization (BO) method~\citep{brochu2010tutorial,frazier2018tutorial}, EICF applies a composite function approach to BO, and MCBO is a Causal Bayesian Optimization method discussed in previous sections.
+Unlike the other baselines, MCBO incorporates neural networks alongside GPs to capture model uncertainty.
+All algorithms are implemented in Python using the BoTorch library~\citep{balandat2020botorch}.
+In the following experiments, each algorithm is executed four times with different random seeds to compute the mean and standard deviation of the resulting reward values.